sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

       chooser.append("Right")

       prm = {}
-      if paradigm == None:
-          prm['paradigm'] = "Adaptive"
-      else:
-          prm['paradigm'] = paradigm
-      prm['adType'] =  "Geometric"
       prm['field'] = field
       prm['fieldLabel'] = fieldLabel
       prm['chooser'] = chooser
       prm['chooserLabel'] = chooserLabel
       prm['chooserOptions'] =  chooserOptions
-      prm['nIntervals'] = 2
-      prm['nAlternatives'] = 2

       return prm

-The ``select_default_parameters_`` function accepts three arguments, “parent” is simply a reference to the pychoacoustics application, “paradigm” is the paradigm with which the function has been called, while “par” is a variable that can hold some special values for initializing the function.
-The use of the
-“par” argument is discussed in Section :ref:`sec-par`.
+The ``select_default_parameters_`` function accepts three arguments, "parent" is simply a reference to the pychoacoustics application, "paradigm" is the paradigm with which the function has been called, while "par" is a variable that can hold some special values for initializing the function.
+The use of the "par" argument is discussed in Section :ref:`sec-par`.
 From line three to line seven, we create a series of empty lists.
 The ``field`` and ``fieldLabel`` lists will hold the default values of our text field widgets, and their labels, respectively.
 The ``chooser`` and ``chooserLabel`` lists will likewise hold the default values of our chooser widgets, and their labels, while the ``chooserOptions`` list will hold  the possible values that our choosers can take.
 On lines 9 to 29 we populate these lists for our frequency discrimination experiment.
-The last lines of our ``select_default_parameters_`` function are used to set some additional parameters.
-On line 31 we create a dictionary to hold the parameters.
-On lines 32–35 we set a default paradigm for our experiment if ``None`` has been passed to our function.
-On line 36 ``adType`` sets the default type of the adaptive procedure, this could be either ``Geometric``, or ``Arithmetic``.
-From line 37 to line 41 we insert in the dictionary the
-``field``, ``fieldLabel``, ``chooser``, ``chooserLabel`` and ``chooserOptions`` lists that we previously creaetd and populated.
-Finally, on lines 42-43, we give the default number of response intervals and response alternatives.
+From line 31 to line 36 we insert in the dictionary the ``field``, ``fieldLabel``, ``chooser``, ``chooserLabel`` and ``chooserOptions`` lists that we previously creaetd and populated.

 The ``doTrial_`` function
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``doTrial_`` function is called each time a trial is started, and is responsible for generating the sounds and presenting them to the listener.
 The ``doTrial_`` function for our frequency discrimination experiment is shown below:

 .. code-block:: python
    :linenos: